mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/10_timer_events.rst

 Timer Events
 ============

-Alarm clocks and kitchen timers are set to create an “automatic” event after a certain interval.
+Alarm clocks and kitchen timers are set to create an "automatic" event after a certain interval.
 The ``turtle`` module in Python has a timer that can cause an event when its time is up.

 .. code-block:: python